akgarhwal/Simple-TCP-Server-in-Go/README.md

 ## Improvements

-- [ ] Support for Worker Pool since server will not habe enough resources.
+- [ ] Support for Worker Pool since server will not have enough resources.
 - [ ] Support for time out if request is taking more time than defined threshold